nickorzha/video_objcount/README.md

 # Ivy
 Ivy is an open-source video-based object counting software for tallying pretty much anything (vehicles, people, animals — you name it).

-> Need help setting up Ivy and analyzing the logs?
-Visit https://trafficlogic.co or send an email to contact@trafficlogic.co.

 ![](object_counting.jpg)

 ## Requirements